StanfordPL/stoke/README.md

 };
 ```

 Correctness term type is specified using the `--reduction` command line argument.
-This value control the behavior of the `CostFunction::evaluate_correctness()` method, which dispatches to the family of `CostFunction::xxxxx_correctness()` methods, each of which represent a distinct method for aggregating errors observed across testcases.
+This value controls the behavior of the `CostFunction::evaluate_correctness()` method, which dispatches to the family of `CostFunction::xxxxx_correctness()` methods, each of which represent a  method for aggregating errors observed across testcases.
 User-defined extensions should be placed in the `CostFunction::extension_correctness()` method, which can be triggered by specifying `--reduction extension`.

 ```c++
 Cost CostFunction::extension_correctness(const Cfg& cfg, Cost max) {